Best Books That Will Help You Overcome Loneliness

 Loneliness is an emotion that everyone feels from time to time.

 You can feel lonely when you are alone or in a crowd.
-You can feel rather lonely as a single or you can feel lonely in a marriage too.
+You can feel rather lonely as a single or you can feel lonely in your marriage too.

 Furthermore, loneliness can be caused by numerous factors.
 For some of us, loneliness is caused by the death of a loved one or relationship problems, while for others, loneliness is caused by social isolation and being different.
 Sometimes, loneliness is a result of spiritual awakening.
 So everyone experiences loneliness somewhat differently.

 Below is a list of books about loneliness and being alone.
 Pick one that resonates with you the most.